VDA5050/VDA5050/VDA5050_EN.md

 3. The mobile robot reports an error of type 'OUTDATED_ORDER_UPDATE' and level 'WARNING'.
 4. The mobile robot continues with executing the previous order.

-If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, it has to reply with an error.
-Sending an order update is a handshake mechanism where one party waits for an answer from the other party.
-If the robot does not acknowledge the oder update in a state message within 30sec (see chapter 6.6 State), resend it.
-If there is a communication issue, wait for the robot to come back online.
+If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, it either has to be ignored or an error has to be reported.
+- If the content of the new order is the same as the content of the previous one, the mobile robot shall ingore the new order.
+This might happen, if the fleet control resends the order because the robot did not acknowledge the oder update in a state message within 30sec (see chapter 6.6 State).
+- If the content differs the mobile robot reports an error of type 'SAME_ORDER_UPDATE_ID' and level 'WARNING'.

 ### 6.1.5 Corridors